amorychambers/ci-ms3-backend/README.md

 [Open Library Covers API](https://openlibrary.org/dev/docs/api/covers)

 This API provides cover images of books from their database, using an ISBN provided by the user.
 I decided to use this API instead of allowing the users to submit image urls to the database, for the sake of a consistent visual theme, and of ensuring that the images displayed were actual book covers and thus appropriate to the site.
-Additionally, I respect the work of Open Library tremendously and wanted to use their database of book covers.
+I respect the work of Open Library and am grateful to use their database of book covers for this project.

 [Bootstrap](https://getbootstrap.com/)